bhargavkagtada/face-api/ai-vision/face/azure-ai-vision-face/README.md

+# Credits
+This project draws inspiration from a user story.

 # Azure AI Face client library for Python

 The Azure AI Face service provides AI algorithms that detect, recognize, and analyze human faces in images.
 It includes the following main features: